eleon182/dynamodb-gui/README.md

 # AWS DynamoDB GUI Client
 GUI Tool used to interact with DynamoDB
+This tool runs inside as a web application inside your browser.

 # Installation
 ```
 $ npm install dynamodb-gui
 ```
+Be sure to have your AWS credentials in the ~/.aws/credentials file

 # Usage
 ```
 $ npm start
 ```
+Open a new browser and navigate to http://localhost:4000

 # Features
 - List all dynamodb tables under your account